-Socialmediareferstothemeansofinteractionsamongpeopleinwhichtheycreate,sh are,consumeandexchangeinformationandideasinvirtualcommunitiesandnetworks.Soci almediaasagroupofInternetbased applications that build on the ideological and technological foundations of Web 2.0 and that allow the creation and exchange of usergeneratedcontent.
-It has changed the way we communicate, read, search, think, talk, watch, listen, and sometimes startare volution, be it political and or social.
-It takes on many different forms including magazines, internet forums, we blogs, social blogs, microblogging, wikis, podcasts, photographsor pictures, video, rating and social book marking.
-This form of communication can be with a person or agroup of persons.
-To day, most of the people specially the young sters are hooked on to the different social media for keeping in contact with their peers.
+Social mediar effers to the means of interactions among people in which they create, share, consume and exchange information and ideas invirtual communities and networks.
+Social media as a group of Internetbased applications that build on the ideological and technological foundations of Web 2.0 and that allow the creation and exchange of usergenerated content.
+It has changed the way we communicate, read, search, think, talk, watch, lis ten, and sometimes startare volution, beitpolitical and or social.
+It takes on many different includingmagazines, internet forums, blogs,microforms weblogs, social blogging, wikis, podcasts, photographsorpictures, video, rating and social bookmarking.
+Th isform communication with of can be person a or agroupofpersons.Today,mostofthepeoplespeciallythe youngsters are hooked on to the different socialmediaforkeepingincontactwiththeirpeers.